-If you have a staircase in your home with wooden steps (or some other material) and you’re considering carpeting those steps – know that there are pros and cons to this.
+If you have a staircase in your home with wooden stairs (or some other material) and you’re considering carpeting those steps – know that there are pros and cons to this.

-Yes, generally speaking carpeting on stairs is safer for seniors but again, if the wrong type of carpeting is used or if the carpeting is old and worn then those factors can actually make the steps more dangerous than if there was no carpeting used at all.
+Generally speaking carpeting on stairs is the best choice for senior family members but again, if the wrong type of carpet materials is used or if the carpeting is old and worn, then those factors can actually make the steps more dangerous than if there was no carpeting used in the first place.

-- As I said earlier – IF you do happen to fall while going up or down the stairs, falling onto carpet can help to reduce an injury especially cuts and scrapes on the skin.
+- As I said earlier – IF you do happen to fall while going up or down a set of stairs, falling onto a carpeted staircase can help to reduce an injury especially cuts and scrapes on the skin.
 In other words, falling onto a carpeted surface may help to cushion the blow.

-- Carpeted stairs can make going up and down the steps less noisy – if that’s an issue for you.
+- A carpeted stairway will muffle sound waves, which makes going up and down the steps less noisy – if that’s an issue for you.

-- Aesthetically speaking, some people simply prefer the look of carpeted stairs.
+- Aesthetically speaking, some people simply prefer the look of carpet over hardwood stairs.

 The Cons To Carpeted Stairs Include…

-- Carpeting can make the steps more slippery for some individuals and especially if the carpeting is old and worn and/or if it’s a material that can be slippery.
+- Carpeting can cause safety concerns by making the steps more slippery for some individuals.
+This is especially true if the carpeting is old and worn and/or if it’s a material that can be slippery.

-- Carpeted stairs are more difficult and time consuming to clean – so as you age in place it may become more and more difficult to keep that staircase clean.
+- Carpeted stairs are more difficult and time consuming to clean – so as you age in place it may become more and more difficult to drag your vacuum cleaner around to keep that staircase clean on a regular basis.

-- Runner types of carpeting on stairs can cause problems for many older adults simply because the edge of the runner may become loose and for some elderly persons, if their footing is not flat on the floor, this can cause an imbalance and help to cause the person to fall.
-So, stepping with a foot half on the carpeted runner and half on the bare step – could cause them to lose their balance.
+- A carpet runner on stairs can cause problems for many older adults simply because the edge of the stair runner may become loose.
+For some elderly persons, if their footing is not flat on the floor, this can cause an imbalance and help to cause the person to fall.
+So, stepping with a foot half on the carpeted runner and half on the bare step could cause them to lose their balance.

-- Solid color carpeting can make it difficult for an older adult to visually distinguish between the step and the edge of the step.
+- Solid color carpeting can make it difficult for an older adult with depth perception issues to visually distinguish between the step and the edge of the step.

-- Patterened carpeting can also make it very difficult to distinguish between the edge of the step and the platform of the step.
+- Patterned carpeting can also make it very difficult to distinguish between the edge of the step and the platform of the step.

-- If the treads of the steps (the depth of the steps) are short then adding carpeting will only make them shorter and less safe.
+- If the treads of the steps (the depth of the steps) are short then adding new carpet will only make them shorter and less safe.